 France is the most visited country in the world (according to World Tourism Association) and that by far !
 The reason for that isn’t our general level in English, but more so the breathtaking landscapes, the culture and the renowned French cuisine.
 Today French cuisine is still considered a reference in the world because of its cultural aspect.
 It has innovated greatly over the many centuries, changing along with social and political changes in France.
 Now, there is a new emerging trend the French vegan food.
 Let’s discover it with the French YouTuber Renée Scharningg and her cooking YouTube channel VegeOdyssey 👀

 Today it seems that the French cuisine is at a crossroads yet again.
-Busy life does not always leave time for a three-course meal.
+A busy life does not always leave time for a three-course meal.
 In addition, both the current sanitary crisis and the ethical question about the impact of meat and dairy on climate change, and the cruelty that takes place in the meat and dairy industry leads us to change our dietary habits as a society.
 In the middle of this crossroads, new ideas like French vegan food and ways of cooking competes with aggressive lobbies and industrial interest vested in the status quo.
 It is in this context that new dietary habits are shaped, and the current trend is less meat and dairy (Anna Schaverien, the local).

 This changing of the food culture of the previous generation to adapt to current values sparks the question of what is essential to the French cuisine for it to keep its distinguishing ‘’factor’’ while aligning our cooking with our values.
 Going forward, we will investigate what brings the ‘’French’’ touch in cooking and how we can incorporate these French cooking hacks in our daily cooking.
 You can also read this previous article 3 Easy French dishes to cook to be like a French Chef.

-The extraction of flavor and vital minerals to flavour a dish can be done in two ways.
+The extraction of flavor and vital minerals to flavor a dish can be done in two ways.
 The first and the most obvious is by putting them with the marinade or with the preparation, such as done here.

 The other way to use vegetables and herbs is through the use of vegetable broth.
-This is also an anti-waist recipe if you have to many vegetables lying around and going on holiday, as this broth can be frozen in.
-The way it works –simplified – is that through cooking those vegetables together with water, the flavour and vital minerals get extracted into the water.
+This is also an anti-waist recipe if you have too many vegetables lying around and going on holiday, as this broth can be frozen in.
+The way it works –simplified – is that through cooking those vegetables together with water, the flavor and vital minerals get extracted into the water.
 You then separate the water from the vegetables, and you have your broth.
-This broth can be kept in the fridge for up to a week or in the freezer up to 2 months.
-It can use in many preparations such as stews, soups but also to replace oil when sautéing your vegetables if you wish to cut on oil.
+This broth can be kept in the fridge for up to a week or in the freezer for up to 2 months.
+It can use in many preparations such as stews, soups but also replace oil when sautéing your vegetables if you wish to cut on oil.
 Here is how you make vegetable stock.

 Regarding the taste, it all depends on the cooking method you’re using, regardless of whether you’re marinating meat – or tofu!